zbm-dev/zfsbootmenu/testing/TPSReport.md

 - [ ] Pressing `[CTRL+H]` displays the help browser, preselecting the section
   corresponding to the current menu screen.

+- [ ] Pressing the left/right arrow keys moves to the next/previous screen shown
+  in the header.
+Screens will not wrap around.

 ## General Testing

 - [ ] If every encryption root specifies an `org.zfsbootmenu:keysource`